KenC2006/spooky-spikes-RL/README.md

 - The environment is defined in `platformer_env.py` as a subclass of `py_environment.PyEnvironment`.
 - 3D rendering is achieved by projecting 3D coordinates to 2D using a simple perspective formula and drawing polygons in the correct order.
-- The reward function is carefully designed to:
+- The reward function is designed to:
-  - Strongly penalize collisions
+  - penalize collisions
   - Reward survival, speed, and especially maintaining ducking under high beams
   - Penalize premature unducking and random actions
 - The AI is trained using TensorFlow and Keras, leveraging TF-Agents for RL algorithms.